stevezhangzA/nash-chain-of-thought/README.md

 This reseach is sponsed by MiLab at WestLake Univeristy.

--If you utilize our codebase, please cite below:-
+*If you utilize our codebase, please cite below:*
 ```c
 @article{,
     title={Nash CoT: Multi-Path Inference with Preference Equilibrium},